Nouveau-Printemps/federated-webring/fediring-protocol.md

 The type of data returned is *HelloData*.

-### Sites
+### Websites

-To query sites in the webring, you have to call the endpoint `/api/sites`.
+To query sites in the webring, you have to call the endpoint `/api/websites`.

-The type of data returned is a list of "SiteData".
+The type of data returned is a list of "WebsiteData".

 #### Random website

-You can get a random website with the endpoint `/api/site-random`.
+You can get a random website with the endpoint `/api/website-random`.

-The type of data returned is *SiteData*.
+The type of data returned is *WebsiteData*.

 #### Information about a website

-You can get every information about a website with its name or its URL with the endpoint `/api/site`.
+You can get every information about a website with its name or its URL with the endpoint `/api/website`.
-You have to set the parameter `url` with the URL or `name` with its name. e.g., `/api/site?url=https://example.org/`
+You have to set the parameter `url` with the URL or `name` with its name. e.g., `/api/website?url=https://example.org/`

 If the website is not found, the server send a 404.
 If the request is mal formed (`url` or `name` is not set), the server send a 400.

-The type of data returned is *SiteData*.
+The type of data returned is *WebsiteData*.

 ## Federation